Context

 Website content development and social media marketing assets for Myana

-Eindra and I focused on the site information architecture, page layouts, and content strategy for a promotional website supporting Myana, a postpartum app for new birthgivers.
-Working from an initial structural concept, we determined exactly what content would live on each page and how it should be organized.
+Using Figma and working from an initial structural concept, we determined exactly what content would live on each page and how it should be organized.

 Improving access to community resources through thoughtful information structure